-- Develop a broad based knowledge of mathematics and the skills to apply this knowledge. - Equip you with the knowledge and skills necessary for a wide range of careers in industry, commerce, teaching, and research. - Provide you with sufficient specialised knowledge and skills to enable you to pursue further study and research. - Equip you with analytic problem solving skills and other transferable skills to prepare you for more general graduate employment.
+• Develop a broad and deep knowledge and systematic understanding of mathematics and the skills to apply this knowledge at the forefront of the discipline.

+- Provide you with an interesting and enjoyable educational experience at a higherlevel than is possible on a BSc course. - Equip you with the knowledge and skills necessary for a wide range of careers in industry, commerce, teaching, and research. - Provide you with ample specialised knowledge and skills to better prepare you for further study and research than a BSc course. - Equip you with analytic problem solving skills and other transferable skills to prepare you for more general graduate employment.